jerzybrzoska/mandmore/README.md

 # mandmore: magnet link and more.
-A CLI app written Rust that takes an info hash and outputs a magnet link and adds it to your transmission client
+A CLI app written Rust that takes an info hash and outputs the magnet link and adds the latter to your transmission client
 ## Installation
 ```
 git clone https://github.com/jerzybrzoska/mandmore.git